 Talk Therapy

-Many therapeutic styles have proven themselves to be effective in treating depressive disorders.
-This includes therapeutic modalities such as:
+Many therapeutic styles have proven themselves to be effective in treating depressive disorders, including therapeutic modalities such as:

-While each takes a slightly different approach, these techniques can help change the way you think, feel, and behave.
+While each modality takes a slightly different approach, these techniques can help change how you think, feel, and behave.
 They provide actionable coping strategies for when you experience symptoms of depression, and when they are successful, they can dramatically reduce your experience of migraine or headaches as well.

 Medication Management

-Medication management takes a different approach.
-Rather than working with a therapist, you work with a psychiatrist who can provide several medication options that have been proven to help treat depression.
+Medication management takes a different approach – rather than working with a therapist, you work with a psychiatrist who can provide several medication options that can treat depression and chronic headaches related to depression.

-Medication management takes place over several weeks so that you can try new medications if the first one isn’t a good fit, dial in the correct dosage to meet your needs, and have professional support if you experience any uncomfortable side effects.
+Medication management is a process that should take place over several weeks.
+A mental health professional will monitor your symptoms and make adjustments or try new medications if the first one isn’t a good fit.
+Ongoing medication management will help you dial in the correct dosage to meet your needs and get professional support if you experience any uncomfortable side effects.

 While psychiatrists aren’t typically first-line providers for migraine treatment, many of the medications used to treat depression can provide substantial migraine relief.

-Medication management and talk therapy typically work best in conjunction with one another.
+Medication management and talk therapy typically work best together.
 Several studies have shown that combined treatment provides better results than one intervention alone.

 Although there is a large body of evidence supporting traditional treatment options, the fact is that they don’t always work for everyone.